ZaraTaza/London-Vs-The-Rest/README.md

 **1) Inequality worsened with London's lead widening from the rest of the UK**

-London's GVA per head grew from £39,929 (2008) to £64,519 (2023) which is a gain of £24,590 per person, more than double the gain most other regions saw (e.g. North East: +£8,118).
+London's GVA per head grew from £39,929 (2008) to £64,519 (2023) which is a gain of £24,590 per person, more than double the gain other regions saw (e.g. North East: +£8,118).
 Due to London starting from a much higher base, even similar percentage growth elsewhere still translates into a widening cash gap.
+The rest of the UK" is not a single economic bloc.
+Regions have grown at varying rates, with some closing the economic gap with London while others, such as the North East, have fallen further behind.

 However, the story is far more nuanced than merely London advancing ahead from the rest.
 Indexed to 2008=100, London's overall growth (+61.6% by 2023) was close to several other regions, including Northern Ireland (+62.9%) and North West (+61.0%).
 Breaking down the data into sub-periods (CAGR) showed a clear U-shape rather than a simple divergence.

-**2) Northern Ireland is the fastest growth of any region, in the most recent period**
+**2) Northern Ireland saw the fastest growth of any region in the most recent period**

 Northern Ireland's 2019–2023 GVA CAGR was the highest single figure in the entire dataset at 6.09%.
 Although its earlier growth (2008–2016) lagged well behind London's, showing this is a recent phenomenon and not a 15-year trend.